• Skip to primary navigation

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the printable recipe card at the bottom of this post for quantities!

-ingredients for cinnamon swirl banana bread with text labels
+overhead view of ingredients to make cinnamon swirl banana bread with text labels

 Ingredient notes

-• Butter: I recommend using real butter for best results.
+• Butter (streusel): I recommend using real butter for best results.
 Stick margarine may be used, but it will change the flavor.
 Please do not use buttery spread, or any soft margarine spread – it will turn the streusel into a paste.

 • Cornstarch: This is for a fluffier bread.
 Feel free to substitute more flour if you don’t have any cornstarch on hand.